By Hayley Simpson | Published on September 29, 2025

 California Santa Monica Pier Ferris Wheel

-It's the world's only solar-powered Ferris wheel — the perks of being located in sunny California — and its predecessor was erected in 1996, while this reincarnation popped up in 2008.
+Here’s another fun Ferris wheel fact: the Pacific Wheel is the world's only solar-powered Ferris wheel — the perks of being located in sunny California — and its predecessor was erected in 1996, while this reincarnation popped up in 2008.

-Famous Ferris Wheels From Natural Wonders
+Famous Ferris Wheels Highlighting Natural Wonders

 Niagara SkyWheel and night entertainments in Niagara falls.
 Canada